 Pension assets and liabilities attributable to the FSA in the LGPS are recorded in line with IAS19 with a valuation undertaken annually to measure the value of pension assets and liabilities at the Statement of Financial Position date, determining the benefits accrued in the year and the interest on assets and liabilities.
-The value of benefits accrued is used to determine the pension charge in the Statement of Comprehensive Net Expenditure and the interest on scheme assets and liabilities arising from asset valuations, changes in benefits, actuarial assumptions or change in the level of deficit attributable to members, is recognised in the Statement of Financial Position.
+The value of benefits accrued is used to determine the pension charge in the Statement of Comprehensive Net Expenditure and the interest on scheme assets and liabilities is included within interest receivable/payable.
+The change in value of assets and liabilities arising from asset valuations, changes in benefits, actuarial assumptions or change in the level of deficit attributable to members, is recognised in the Statement of Changes in Taxpayers' Equity.
+The resulting pension liability or asset is shown on the Statement of Financial Position.
 The IAS19 valuation includes sensitivity analysis and the potential impact and this information can be found in Note 16.2.5.
-For 2022/23, the FSA has applied IFRIC14 in relation to the deficit fund figure, reducing the reported amount to £1.028m.
+For 2022/23, the FSA has applied IFRIC14 in relation the deficit fund figure, reducing the reported amount to £1.028m.
 The asset ceiling is the present value of any economic benefit available in the form of refunds or reduced future employer contributions.